-The Data Controller is Woldingham School and the Bursar is the principle representative of the Data Controller and has overall responsibility for Data Protection.
+The Bursar as the representative of the data controller has overall responsibility for Data Protection.

-For day-to-day Data Protection matters the school has appointed a Privacy Officer who will deal with all your requests, including formal Subject Access Requests, enquiries concerning the school's uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this notice and Data Protection Law.
-Contact with the Privacy Officer is via email: privacy@woldinghamschool.co.uk
+For day to day Data Protection matters the school has appointed a Privacy Officer who will deal with all your requests, including formal Subject Access Requests, enquiries concerning the school's uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this notice and Data Protection Law.
+Contact details for Data Protection are: Privacy Officer Email: privacy@woldinghamschool.co.uk